New Information for International Students Preparing to Travel to Canada:

 - Places4Students.com has partnered with SABVC to ensure that you can find affordable off-campus housing.

-These websites will give you information on the rights of renters and landlords:
+These websites provide information on the rights of renters and landlords:

 Medical Health Insurance